sbfaulkner/adventofcode/README.md

 ## Day 15: Science for Hungry People

 This solution could do with some refactoring... and, I'm not sure I'm happy with the complexity of Recipe#combine.

+## Day 16: Aunt Sue

+Not the prettiest API, but it is a pretty reasonable solution.